 You need to think through and create a UVP before you open your store.
 Your UVP answers the questions “why should I buy this product from this merchant?”
 If I ask you what the UVP is for Amazon what you would answer?

 Amazon offers an amazing selection of products at competitive prices.
-What’s more I can get my order, no matter how small, delivered to my house within 2 days for free.
-What’s more I know that if I don’t like what I bought, I can send it back for $1 without any hassle.
+What’s more, I can get my order, no matter how small, delivered to my house within 2 days for free.
+What’s more, I know that if I don’t like what I bought, I can send it back for $1 without any hassle.

-That’s a very competitive UVP and I will add you need to pay attention to it.
+That’s a very competitive UVP and I will add that you need to pay attention to it.
 While you do not necessarily need to match it, you will be competing against it.
 Consider Amazon as you design your own unique value proposition.
 Customers expect great service and products at competitive prices.

 If owning your own store is more work, why bother?

 Because it is yours.
-You control the UVP, the merchandise selection, your site’s visibility and the terms under which you conduct business (like return policies).
+You control the UVP, the merchandise selection, your site’s visibility, and the terms under which you conduct business (like return policies).
 Site visitors are exposed to everything you offer, not one product at a time.
 You can re-market to people who come to your website or who have purchased from you before.
 You can offer up-sells and cross-sells.
 This increases the sales volume you get from each site visitor and customer.
 You can ask for referrals so your customers send new customers to your business (a referral program is one of your cheapest ways to acquire new customers).

 When you conduct business on a marketplace, you are subject to their rules and the visibility they choose to give your products.
 Your products are always shown against the competition.
-So while costs can be higher, at least in the beginning, to build your own online store, in the end the potential is much greater.
+So while costs can be higher, at least in the beginning, to build your own online store, in the end, the potential is much greater.

 Before you start your online business

 Do your homework.
 A lot of it.
 Understand where your products fit the market both in competitiveness and pricing.
 Understand your customer.
 What do they like, what are their pain points, how does your product solve their problems or create desire?
 Learn the marketing funnel so you can work customers at all stages of their buying journey.
 Learn about online marketing and plan a budget.
 Define what features you must have, would like to have, and don’t need before you choose your software.
-Will you drop ship or stock product?
+Will you drop ship or stock products?
 If you drop ship can you deliver within the short delivery times customers expect?
 Here is an article I wrote on the 4 Key Factors You Must Have to Build a Successful Ecommerce Website.

 Build a business plan.
 Set goals and Key Performance Indicators (KPIs).
 You need a measuring stick to know where you’re making progress so you invest your time and money wisely.
 Be prepared to work a lot of hours in the beginning.
 Little effort rarely yields results.
-Eventually you can hire help and relax more.
+Eventually, you can hire help and relax more.

 It is possible to make a lot of money with an online store

 Now that you have a clearer picture of what is involved in setting up and running an online store, it’s pretty obvious that Shopify won’t make you rich.
 Shopify can’t make you rich.
 Can it be one of the many tools you’ll use to build a successful business?
-Yes it can, but that doesn’t mean it’s your best choice, as it is one of many similar tools and “best” requires a solid fit for your needs.
+Yes, it can, but that doesn’t mean it’s your best choice, as it is one of many similar tools and “best” requires a solid fit for your needs.
 In order to build a successful e-commerce store, you need many things.
 The most important things you need to get going are a solid business plan and the willingness to put in a lot of effort, coupled with some cash to start your marketing.

 Go forth and prosper!